 Getting Your Prosthetic or Orthotic Device

-Depending on your needs, you'll have to return the clinic to adjust your device or be fitted for a new one.
-Our team makes sure to establish a relationship with you to make sure that your device works as you need it to and make changes as your needs change over time.
+Depending on your needs, you'll have to return to the clinic to adjust your device or be fitted for a new one.
+Our team establishes a relationship with you to make sure that your device works as you need it to and make changes as your needs change over time.

 Measuring You for Your Device

 We use a number of techniques to measure your dimensions.
 This could include:

 - Using a tape measure or ruler on your body

 - Laser scanning

 - Creating a cast of your body to work from

 Getting the right fit for your device may take some time and several adjustments.
 Having the fitting correct is one of the most important aspects of using your device.

 Prosthetic & Orthotic Fitting